MahabhoiAryan/MahabhoiAryan/README.md

 - 📫 How to reach me **aryanmahabhoi@gmail.com**

-- 💻🖥 Learning New Things Like **Designing, Developing and Data analysts** a Website
+- 💻🖥 Learning New Things Like **Designing, Developing and Data analysts**

 - ⚡ Fun fact **I'm Astrophile 🚀🛰🛸👨‍🚀🪐🌌🌏**